Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: Methods for Computing Predictive P-values

 \subsection{Ghosting Method}

-In theory, the IS estimate \eqref{eqn:isenoM} is valid for almost all Bayesian models with latent variables as long as the integral itself exists and the supports of $\QcvpostnoM$ and $\QpostfnoM$ are the same.
-However, in problems with latent variables, the latent variable $\bb_i$ is largely bound to regions that fit well the observation $\by_i\obs$.
-Therefore, the distribution of $\bb_i$ marginalized from $\QpostfnoM$ may highly favour the region that fit well the observation $\by_i\obs$, compared to the distribution of $\bb_i$ marginalized from $\QcvpostnoM$, which is dissipated to a much larger region.
-Therefore, although the supports of $\QcvpostnoM$ and $\QpostfnoM$ are the same in theory, the effective support of $\QpostfnoM$ may be much smaller than that of $\QcvpostnoM$, which results in the inaccuracy of IS.
-The inaccuracy result in bias in the estimate and also high variability in the estimate~\citep{peruggia1997variability}.

-To break the binding of $s_{i}$ to the observation $y_{i}\obs$, \citet{marshall2007identifying} propose that, alternately for each $i$, and for each MCMC sample $(\btheta, \bb\wi)$, we discard $s_{i}$, and re-generate a ``ghosting'' $s_{i}$ from the distribution without reference to the actual observations $y_{i}\obs$, i.e., $P(s_{i}|\bb\noi,\btheta)$.
-Probably because it is difficult to justify the role of such re-generated $s_{i}$, they refer to it as ``ghosting method''.
+To break the binding of $\bb_{i}$ to the observation $y_{i}\obs$ in MCMC samples from the full data posterior, Marshall and Spiegelhalter \cite{marshall2007identifying} propose that at each MCMC sample $(\btheta, \bb\wi)$, the $\bb_{i}$ is discarded and replaced with a re-generated $\bb_{i}$ from the distribution without reference to the actual observations $y_{i}\obs$, i.e., $P(\bb_{i}|\bb\noi,\btheta)$, as is the case when samples are drawn from the LOOCV posterior.
+Probably because it is difficult to justify the role of such re-generated $\bb_{i}$ theoretically, they refer to the method as ``ghosting method''.
 Technically, the ghosting method estimates the LOOCV predictive p-value with the following equation:

 where $\mbox{p-value}(y_i\obs|\btheta, s_i)$ is the same as in \eqref{eqn:ppvpw}, and the ``ghosting'' distribution of $(\btheta, \bb\wi)$ is defined as

 where $P\postfnoM(\btheta, \bb\noi|\by\wi\obs)$ is the marginalized distribution of $(\btheta, \bb\noi)$ given the full dataset~\eqref{eqn:postfullM}.